 What are other cost-cutting methods you use to conserve water?

 About the Author

 Chris Long is a Home Depot store associate in the Chicago suburbs.
 He also writes for the Home Depot blog.
 Chris is interested in saving water and money around the house.
 His blogging interests include household plumbing topics, such as providing tips for toilet repair.
-For a complete selection of toilet repair products available at Home Depot, click here.
-Their selection of plumbing products can be found here.

 Photo Credit: runron